Auditing Evaluation and Management Services: A Step-By-Step Guide to Accurate Coding, Reimbursement and Compliance, Second Edition

 This program has been approved for 4 continuing education units for use in fulfilling the continuing education requirements of the American Health Information Management Association (AHIMA).

-In addition to the expertise and advice presented during this audio conference, you'll also receive a slide presentation of the program materials.
 Here are the tools you’ll find in the Auditing Evaluation and Management Services, Second Edition:

 - Audit adjustment worksheet